The roads are jammed, the kids

 books and some games.
 Audio books are great

-bring along some other amusements in case your route
+but bring along some other amusements in case your

-becomes a parking lot.
-A deck of cards is the easiest
+route becomes a parking lot.
+A deck of cards is

-of popular board games can also be good choices.
+travel versions of popular board games can also

 - Remember: Any road trip is a good